(214) 390-7947 (Overseas Callers)

 Accommodation-Room/Food/Supervision

 This may be your first trip to India, and you might be feeling a bit apprehensive about where you’ll stay, what you’ll eat, and how you will manage overseas on your own.
-With IFRE, you’ll never feel like you are traveling alone as we are there for you every step of the way.
-We make sure you have safe and comfortable accommodations, healthy food, and unparalleled in-country support.
+With IFRE, you’ll never feel like you are traveling alone, as we are there for you every step of the way.
+We make sure you have safe and comfortable accommodation, healthy food, and unparalleled in-country support.

 While volunteering in India, you will have the chance to immerse yourself in the local culture while staying with one of our safe and secure host families.
 Our local host families are socially respected, and they are experienced in hosting international volunteers.
 They have a strong interest in the safety and well-being of our volunteers and demonstrate this with caution and care.
-In most host family situations, you will share a room with another volunteer of the same gender.
+In most host family situations, you will share a room with another volunteer of the same gender.Another viable option is an at-orphanage or project hostel stay.
+Many orphanages in India have set aside special rooms to house international volunteers.

 You will receive three nutritious meals per day.
-You will get a variety of delicious Indian food such as naan, dahl and chapatti bread, curries, rice and pickles/chutneys.
+You will get a variety of delicious Indian food such as naan, dahl and chapatti bread, curries, rice, and pickles/chutneys.

 Learn more about your housing and food in India.